maasuofficial/maasu-website/README.md

 ## Workflow <a name="workflow"></a>

 In this repository, there are two main branches: `staging` and `master`, corresponding to the `staging` and `production` environments, respectively.
 With the integration of [Netlify](https://www.netlify.com/) as a hosting service, any pushed commits to these branches will immediately trigger builds in production.
-For this reason, I have made the `master` branch to not allow unsigned commits to be pushed for safety and security measures.

 All other branches are `feature` branches, where each branch will contain some type of feature or bugfix.
 These changes are then merged into `staging.
 To put these changes into production, create a pull request to merge the staging branch into `master`.
 While there are many ways to merge branches, this is the safest way because creating a Github pull request makes an explicit statement regarding the changes to be made on the public website.
 These can also be detailed and labeled for future reference.
 After the changes have been merged into `master`, they will automatically be deployed into production.